postmanlabs/labs-docs/v6/postman/collection_runs/command_line_integration_with_newman.md

 $ newman run mycollection.json -n 10  # runs the collection 10 times
 ```

-To provide a different set of data, i.e. variables for each iteration, you can use the ``-d`` to specify a JSON or CSV file.
-For example, a data file such as the one shown below will run _2_ iterations, with each iteration using a set of variables.
+To provide a different set of data, such as variables for each iteration, you can use the ``-d`` to specify a JSON or CSV file.

+For example, a data file such as the one shown below runs _2_ iterations, with each iteration using a set of variables.

 ```json
 [{